About LIM College

 The recipient of a Doctorate of Business Administration in Marketing from Argosy University, Dr. Baxter also holds a Master of Business Administration degree with a concentration in Healthcare Management from the University of Phoenix, a Master of Science degree in Psychology from St. Cloud State University, and a Bachelor of Arts degree in Psychology from the College of St. Benedict.

-In her spare time Dr. Baxter enjoys reading, cooking and playing Scrabble.
+In her spare time Dr. Baxter enjoys reading, travel, cooking and playing Scrabble.